12 Career Goals Examples Worth Following Right Now

 3. Improve your resume

-- Avoid disorganization – write your name, titles, education, experience, and relevant skills.
+• To prevent disarray, remember to include your name, titles, education, experience, and pertinent skills.

 4. Work on your productivity numbers